elDante/eoat/README.md

 # EOAT

-**EVE Online API Toolbox** a single tool to access the API of a variety of resources for the EVE Online.
+**EVE Online API Toolbox** a single tool to access the API of a variety resources for the EVE Online.

 ### Support of: